-This is an ultimate trek to the seekers of adventure and authenticity that will take you through the three passes of everest viz.
-Renio La Pass, The Cho La Pass and The Kongama La Pass.
+This is an ultimate trek to the seekers of adventure and authenticity that will take you through the three passes of Everest viz.
+Renjo La Pass, The Cho La Pass and The Kongama La Pass.
 It offers the enduring experiences of natural beauty, geographical magnificient and profound cross-cultural discovery .
-Mountains, Plants and Animal are believed to be sacred.
+Mountains, plants and animal are believed to be sacred.

-Starting this trek by 35 mins mountain flight from Lukla, trekking through Namche, dingboche, chhukung khongmala pass, Everest Base camp, chola pass and gokyo valley, Renjola and theme valley, this trek return Namche and Lukla take our flight back to kathmandu.
+Starting this trek by 35 mins mountain flight from Lukla, trekking through Namche, dingboche, chhukung khongmala pass, Everest Base camp, Cho La pass and Gokyo valley, Renjo La and Thame valley, this trek return to Namche and Lukla then take our flight back to Kathmandu.

 Trips General Information